Lie algebra homology with coefficients tensor products of the adjoint representation in relative polynomial degree 2: Introduction

-In \cite[Section 4.4]{MR4799912}, Gadish and Hainaut explain how their objects $\Phi [-,-]$ are related to higher Hochschild homology as considered in \cite{2018arXiv180207574P} and by Turchin and Willwacher in \cite{MR3982870}.
-In particular, this explains how $\Phi^1 [r+2,r]$ is related to $H_1 (\lie (V); \lie(V)^{\otimes r})^{[r+2]}$, also using the relationship between higher Hochschild homology and the Lie algebra homology considered here that is explained by the results of \cite{2018arXiv180207574P} in conjunction with those of \cite{MR4835394} and \cite{MR4696223}.
-In particular, as already observed in \cite{2018arXiv180207574P}, this accounts for the twisting that results in the passage $\lambda \mapsto \lambda^\dagger$ observed above.
+In \cite[Section 4.4]{MR4799912}, Gadish and Hainaut explain how their objects $\Phi [-,-]$ are related to higher Hochschild homology, as considered in \cite{2018arXiv180207574P} and by Turchin and Willwacher in \cite{MR3982870}.
+Now, \cite[Theorem 6]{2018arXiv180207574P} gives a description of higher Hochschild homology in terms of algebraic objects defined in terms of functors on the category $\gr$.
+(This result also explains the passage between $\lambda$ and $\lambda^\dagger$ for the action of $\sym_{r+2}$ in the case at hand.)